 Sometimes it’s difficult to remember what you’ve played on your Piano during rehearsals.
 Studios are a totally different ballgame.
 You need to be articulate in playing your music with minimal effects and hard settings.
-The worst comes out in recording.
+The worst comes out in the recording.
 Practice playing to a metronome and record yourself to see how well you sound.
-Record improvisations, learnt material even compose by recording harmonies and backing tracks.
+Record improvisations learned material even compose by recording harmonies and backing tracks.

 - Not learning new things

 It is important for your overall skill’s growth that you practice new things on the Piano often.
 The process in which you are finding out a way to play something new adds to your creative ideas and physical ability.

 In every musician’s life, there is a slow growth at the beginning and then the growth stabilizes with occasional exponential boosts.
 Then comes a time when your Piano skill level drops even though you practiced.
 We call it Creative Block and there are ways to go around Creative Blocks.
 This is because of muscle fatigue or lack of new inputs, boredom, etc. The best thing is to move on for a while and return to practicing those few things in a week or two.
 Many people don’t wait for this and give up that technique.

 - Practicing what you can already do properly for a long time

 We practice improving.
 If you are good at something, don’t waste time on a practice routine for that skill.
 Do something else and occasionally ‘verify’ that you can still play it properly.
 Once you learn something properly, it’ll stay with very little practice.
 Use your time in learning new things.